cmu-lib/pathfinder/README.md

 status](https://codecov.io/gh/dSHARP-CMU/pathfinder/branch/master/graph/badge.svg)](https://codecov.io/github/dSHARP-CMU/pathfinder?branch=master)

-The goal of pathfinder is to find a path across multiple edge bundles in a graph that minimizes the nubmer of times each bundle is traversed.
+The goal of pathfinder is to find a path across multiple edge bundles in a graph that minimizes the number of times each bundle is traversed.

 ## Installation